KevKibe/KevKibe/README.md

 - 🤖: I'm a machine learning engineer.
-- 🛳️: I deploy my models to production so MLOps engineer as well.
+- 🛳️: I design, build and deploy machine learning pipelines to production to solve business problems.

 - :mailbox:How to reach me: keviinkibe@gmail.com